Blåhøa, Trøndelag

-For the mountain peak Blåhøi in Innlandet, Norway, see Blåhøi.

-Blåhøa (or Blåhø) is a mountain in the municipality of Oppdal in Trøndelag county, Norway.
+Blåhøa is a mountain in Oppdal Municipality in Trøndelag county, Norway.
 It is the highest mountain at the northeastern side of the Trollheimen mountain range.
-The mountain is located in the northwestern part of the municipality of Oppdal, about 5 km north of the lake Gjevillvatnet, about 14 km west of Nerskogen (in Rennebu), and about 20 km northwest of Vognillan.
+The mountain is located in the northwestern part of Oppdal, about 5 km north of the lake Gjevillvatnet, about 14 km west of the village of Nerskogen (in Rennebu Municipality), and about 20 km northwest of the village of Vognillan.

 The 1671 m tall mountain has a topographic prominence of 910 m.
 The Speilsalen glacial tunnel was located about 1.5 km northeast of the peak.